raeez21/DP203---AzureDEAssociate-Code/README.md

  [scalaprograms/dataapp/src/main/scala/Main.scala](scalaprograms/dataapp/src/main/scala/Main.scala) contains basic SCALA syntaxes.
 This was defined using SBT.
 For more details refer: [ScalaPythonPrograms.sql](ScalaPythonPrograms.sql)

   # TODO: do scala code, screenshots, Databricks.sql, databricks/ etc
+  #TODO do one more section of the onliine tutrials
+  # Complete b4 Aug